SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

     </div>
 </div>
 <div class="caption">
-    <fig>[{{ interiorTTV }}]</fig> Transit timing variations due to interior planetary motion shifting the barycentre.
+    **Figure {{ interiorTTV }}.** Transit timing variations due to interior planetary motion shifting the barycentre.
 From left to right are the early-time, expected time, and late-time transits.
 Note how, as the graphics are co-rotating with the transiting planet-barycentre reference frame, it is the apparent motion of the star that causes TTV.
 </div>

 As all bodies in an exoplanetary system orbit about the common barycentre, rather than the centre of the parent star, the position of the star will appear to shift over time.
 This motion underpins both Doppler spectroscopic and astrometric methods for exoplanetary detection, and also results in variations in transit times.